 “We’re here for the kids.
-We’re here to get them off the couches, to get them working out and doing a little something,” says Baltimore Ravens tight end Ed Dickson who helped lead the recent “Live Positively: Get the Ball Rolling” event sponsored by The
+We’re here to get them off the couches, to get them working out and doing a little something,” says Baltimore Ravens tight end Ed Dickson who helped lead the recent “Live Positively: Get the Ball Rolling” event sponsored by The Coca-Cola Company and the Baltimore Ravens.
+“It’s important to keep them active and healthy.
+Get them going.
+Get their legs moving and their lungs open.”

 More than 150 kids from local schools, after-school programs, churches and Cub Scouts attended the recent youth fitness event held at M&T Bank Stadium in Baltimore, Md.
 Boys and girls ages 12 to 15 could be seen running, high-kneeing, shuffling, jumping, catching, kicking, throwing and playing as they executed high-energy, high-impact drills lead by Dickson and Ravens tight end Dennis Pitta.